 Reusable & composable nature of RAML, make it an appropriate choice for users who’re working on a large enterprise project and would like to keep their API lightweight.

-RAML being released by MuleSoft, supports the basic concept of API-led connectivity the API lifecycle management ence Anypoint platform is more inclined towards MuleSoft.
+RAML being released by MuleSoft, supports the basic concept of API-led connectivity and the API lifecycle management.
+Hence, Anypoint platform is more inclined towards MuleSoft.
 But on the other hand, if you’re looking for industry-wide used specification then you can opt for OAS, which has a large community base.

+…

+After understanding the fundamentals of API Design, let’s head towards designing our very first API

 Getting started with API design

-After understanding the fundamentals of API Design, let’s head towards designing our very first API.

-In order to get started go to , where you can create a free trial account for 30 days https://anypoint.mulesoft.com/login/signup
+In order to get started, go to Anypoint Platform Signup Page, where you can create a free trial account for 30 days.

+You can click here to create a free account: https://anypoint.mulesoft.com/login/signup

 Note

-In case you’re using your organization’s Enterprise Anypoint Platform account, make sure you have correct access right to Design, Publish and Deploy the API.
+In case you’re using your organization’s Enterprise Anypoint Platform account, make sure you have correct access right to Design, Publish, and Deploy the API.

+Follow these steps to get started:

 Enter your details and sign up (see Figure 2.3).